Dr. Mark is a veterinarian and for over 40 years has been dealing with dogs that shed a lot.

 Some dogs have poor hair coats and shed excessively despite their adequate diet.
-If you choose to feed your dog one of the cheaper commercial diets he will definitely need an additional source of omega-3 fatty acids.
+If you choose to feed your dog one of the cheaper commercial diets, he will definitely need an additional source of omega-3 fatty acids.

 Even some of the better commercial dog foods that advertise "less shedding" and “fatty acids added” do not really have enough to give your dog a healthy coat that will shed less.
 Those companies are in the dog food business to make a profit, and they will add the cheapest source available and probably not meet your dog´s extra needs.

-A little fresh fish in the diet might be enough, but if you do not have access to fish you can purchase salmon oil.
-The dosage recommended by the company may be a little high but it is not excessive, and this is an excellent method to improve the coat and keep your dog from shedding excessively.
+A little fresh fish in the diet might be enough, but if you do not have access to fish, you can purchase salmon oil.
+The dosage recommended by the company may be a little high, but it is not excessive, and this is an excellent method to improve the coat and keep your dog from shedding excessively.

-4. Supplement Your Dog´s Diet With Coconut OIl
+4. Supplement Your Dog's Diet With Coconut Oil

+If you are feeding your dog a commercial diet, it probably has adequate vegetable sources and your dog is eating plenty of omega-6 fatty acids.
 Despite that, there are probably benefits to giving coconut oil to your dog.
 Any level of the omega-6 fatty acids that your dog is deficient in will be provided, along with a source of extra vitamins and antioxidants.
 The dog will have a healthier coat that will shed less.

 If you have fresh coconut available, this is a great source of fats and vitamins.
-If you need to buy a commercial product you can add about a teaspoon for a medium sized dog.
+If you need to buy a commercial product you can add about a teaspoon for a medium-sized dog.
 (At this point there are no definite doses available, so just use this as a guide.
 Giving him a little more will not hurt.)

 If you do have fresh coconut available, be sure to give your dog the water too.
 Coconut water has potassium, calcium, magnesium, zinc, selenium, iodine, sulfur, B-vitamins, and even vitamin C. Humans use it as a natural sports drink, but I use it in my puppy milk replacer because of the vitamin levels.
 My adult dogs just drink it because they enjoy it!

-5. Feed Eggs As Part of the Diet or As A Supplement
+5. Feed Eggs as Part of the Diet or as a Supplement

 Although I am not really sure why this works, I do know that it has been recommended by dog breeders for a long time and is effective in improving the quality of the coat.
 It may just be because many of the commercial dog food diets out there are deficient in protein, or it may be because of the added levels of vitamins provided by eggs.

 I do not mind giving my dogs raw eggs and when my hens are producing excessively the dogs usually benefit from raw eggs.
-Dogs have no trouble digesting raw eggs but some veterinarians will recommend dogs only eat cooked eggs, both because of the danger of intestinal infection and because of a slim possibility of a vitamin B deficiency.
+Dogs have no trouble digesting raw eggs, but some veterinarians will recommend dogs only eat cooked eggs, both because of the danger of intestinal infection and because of a slim possibility of a vitamin B deficiency.
 I do not agree since many of the healthiest components in the eggs are destroyed by cooking.